home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

 Additional note: There are some issues during the password encoding.
 Using some special characters (e.g., `-`) in your password does not work.

 With `advanced_mode` enabled, users can use their self-hosted instance over the cloud servers.
 Self-hosting comes with some requirements and limitations.
-See [Self hosted configuration](#self-hosted-configuration) for additional details.
+See [Self-hosted configuration](#self-hosted-configuration) for additional details.

 ## Provided entities